1947 Venezuelan general election

 General elections were held in Venezuela on 14 December 1947.
-The presidential elections were won by Rómulo Gallegos of Democratic Action, who received 74.3% of the vote, the largest presidential win in Venezuela's modern history.
-His party won 83 of the 110 seats in the Chamber of Deputies and 38 of the 46 seats in the Senate.
+They resulted in a decisive victory for Democratic Action (AD).
+The party's presidential candidate, Rómulo Gallegos received 74.3% of the vote, still the largest presidential win in Venezuela's modern history.
+AD also won supermajorities in both houses of Congress, with 83 of the 110 seats in the Chamber of Deputies and 38 of the 46 seats in the Senate.

-The election has been described as the first honest election in Venezuelan history.
+These were the first national elections held in Venezuela since the 1945 coup.
+They were also the first free regular elections independence in 1830, as well as the first direct elections for president.
 In previous elections, the Congress of Venezuela had decided and voted on who would assume the presidency.